Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Non-minimal couplings of dark energy models

+This notation is used to represent extended theories of gravity; however, it is also useful for expressing the non-minimal coupling between the scalar field and gravity.

-where $k^{2}=8\pi G$ and $\mathcal F(U,\phi)=U-k^{2}\xi U\phi^{2}$, whereas $U\equiv\{R, T, Q\}$.
-The former represents an auxiliary functional, depending on the scalar field and on the ``gravity function'', identified in the set $U$.
+Indeed, Eq.\eqref{eq:genaction} represents an auxiliary functional, depending on the scalar field and on the ``gravity function'', identified in the set $U$.
 Clearly, $U$ singles out one type of gravitational interaction, among the three and, moreover, in $\mathcal F$, the coupling constant, $\xi$, represents the strength of the particular fifth force between $\phi$ and $U$.
 Accordingly, we implicitly refer to the tenet that, for $R, T$ and $Q$, the interaction strength remains unaltered.

 Further, $\mathcal{L}_{m}$ and $\mathcal{L}_{\phi}$ denote the matter and scalar field sectors, respectively, indicating the kind of non-gravitational contributions entering the energy-momentum tensor.